carlosmunoz/zanata-wiki/CoreWorkFlow.md

 ## Email confirmation

-On flies server: After receiving registration application, a confirmation mail is sent to user-specified mail account with the correct activation URL.
+On Zanata server: After receiving registration application, a confirmation mail is sent to user-specified mail account with the correct activation URL.